jurkovic-nikola/OpenLinkHub/README.md

 - `circle` - Cycles color for each device until an end of device list, then repeat
 - `circleshift` - Cycles color for each device until an end of device list with second color shift, then repeat
 - `flickering` - Will randomly turn LEDs off per cycle
+- `colorwarp` - Will warp two colors on every device
+- `snipper` - Single LED spinning around all devices
 ## API
 - OpenICUELinkHub ships with built-in HTTP server for device overview and control.
 ### Overview